-The axion is a hypothetical neutral pseudoscalar particle with a very low mass $m_a<10^{-2}$eV/$c^2$ postulated by Peccei and Quinn \cite{PecceiQuinn1,PecceiQuinn2}.
+The axion is a hypothetical neutral pseudoscalar particle with a very low mass $m_a\lesssim10^{-2}$eV/$c^2$ postulated by Peccei and Quinn \cite{PecceiQuinn1,PecceiQuinn2}.
 It is a quantum of the pseudoscalar field.
 Its existence resolves the strong \emph{CP} problem in quantum chromodynamics (QCD).
-If the axion or an axion-like particle exists, it can be a possible component of cold dark matter.
-The mass of dark matter axions is restricted by astrophysical observations \cite{amassgamma,amassobs} and cosmological arguments \cite{amasstheor}.
-An experimental search for axions and axion-like particles can result in a discovery of fifth force.
+If the axion or an axion-like particle (ALP) exists, it can be a possible component of cold dark matter.
+The mass of dark matter axions is restricted by cosmological arguments \cite{amasstheor}, astrophysical observations \cite{amassgamma,amassobs}, and quantum field theory \cite{Weinberg,DiLuzio,AxionMassEstimates,AxionMassNatureComm}.
+An experimental search for axions and ALPs can result in a discovery of fifth force.

-One of the most important manifestations of the axion being the pseudoscalar field quantum is an appearance of time-dependent electric dipole moments (EDMs) of nuclei and strongly interacting particles \cite{GrahamPRD2,GrahamPRDgen,Grahamannurev}.
-Such EDMs appear due to the axion-gluon coupling and have been appropriately studied (see Refs. \cite{Grahamannurev,PhysUsp,axiondJEDI} and references therein). {However, these investigations do not relate to} axion-induced EDMs of leptons. {An attempt of theoretical determination of such EDMs based on the analysis of a Feynman diagram has been undertaken in Ref. \cite{Hill}.
-It has been claimed that axion-induced electron EDM is proportional to the Bohr (Dirac) magnetic moment $\mu_0=e/(2m)$.
-However, the result \cite{Hill} has been critized in Ref. \cite{FlambaumComment}.
-It has been obtained from Feynman diagrams that the electron has no an oscillating EDM \cite{FlambaumComment}.
-Nevertheless, the present study clearly demonstrates that a distorsion of electromagnetic interactions by a pseudoscalar axion field can be phenomenologically described on the classical and quantum-mechanical levels.
-As a result, time-dependent effective EDMs definitely appear.}
+One of the most important manifestations of the axion (being the pseudoscalar field quantum) is an appearance of time-dependent electric dipole moments (EDMs) of nuclei and strongly interacting particles \cite{GrahamPRD2,GrahamPRDgen,Grahamannurev}.
+Such EDMs appear due to the axion-gluon coupling and have been appropriately studied (see Refs. \cite{Grahamannurev,PhysUsp,axiondJEDI} and references therein).
+However, these investigations do not relate to axion-induced EDMs of leptons.
+The successful attempt of theoretical determination of such EDMs based on the analysis of a Feynman diagram has been undertaken in Ref. \cite{Hill}.
+It has been noted that the axion-induced electron EDM is proportional to the Bohr (Dirac) magnetic moment $\mu_0=e/(2m)$.
+The result \cite{Hill} has been debated in Refs. \cite{FlambaumComment,AxionHillReply,AxionHill2016}.

-For leptons, only the axion wind effect has been theoretically and experimentally studied (see Refs. \cite{PhysUsp,axiondJEDI,PospelovAxion,DereviankoAxion,StadnikFlambaumAxion,axionewind,BudkerRMP,FrozEDMPRD}).
-In the present study, we show that the axion-photon coupling leads to an appearance of time-dependent {effective} EDMs of leptons and hadrons.
-We determine a definite connection between these EDMs and the axion-photon coupling constant.
+Witten \cite{EWitten} has obtained that a \emph{CP}-violating vacuum angle $\theta$ leads to an acquisition of electric charges by 't Hooft-Polyakov monopoles: where $n$ is an integer.
+The wonderful research \cite{EWitten} has been used and developed in plenty of publications.
+We can point out Refs. \cite{DiLuzio,Fischler,Niemi} and recent papers where EDMs caused by the Witten effect have been stated \cite{AxionCao,AxionZhitnitsky} and quantum electromagnetodynamics has been presented \cite{AxionLi,AxionLiArxiv,AxionLiZhang,SokolovPRD,SokolovAxion,SokolovRingwald,Heidenreich}.